ck3mp/uvpyprojectsetup/README.md

 # Repository Creation & Project Setup Script

-A battle-tested script for automating repo creation and project setup across Azure DevOps and GitHub.
+A script for automating repo creation and project setup across Azure DevOps and GitHub.
 Handles all the tedious bullshit of setting up new Python projects with proper git initialization.

 ## Prerequisites